 Be prepared for late nights and afternoon travel when chasing stars.
 Trips taken on the following dates start off with a bang, as they feature meteor showers at their peak.
 Although these events are best seen in dark skies, they can be viewed without a telescope.
-Best of all, they can be seen on any of the routes suggested below in both 2021 and 2022.
+Best of all, they can be seen on any of the routes suggested below in 2023 and 2024.

-- Spring: From May 3 through May 8 of 2022, the 𝞰-Aquarid and 𝞰-Lyrid meteor showers take place.
+Spring: From April 18 through May 28 of 2023, the 𝞰-Aquarid and 𝞰-Lyrid meteor showers take place.
 This trip calls for two parts, as a visible total lunar eclipse takes place on May 5.
 Also, keep in mind that on April 8, 2024, a total solar eclipse will darken the skies from Texas to Maine.

-- Summer: From July 28 through August 3 of 2022, the Piscis Austrinids, Southern 𝞭-Aquariid, and 𝜶-Capricornids meteor showers occur.
-In 2022, the moon’s first quarter phase will be farther apart from these events.
-This means less light from the moon and more visibility for meteor showers.
-From July 17 to August 24 of 2022, the annual Perseid shower may also be viewed as a part of this summer trip.
+Summer: From July 15 through August 10 of 2023, the Piscis Austrinids, Southern 𝞭-Aquariid, and 𝜶-Capricornids meteor showers occur.
+In 2023, the moon will be only two days away from full phase at the shower’s peak, presenting significant interference.
+However, the good news is, from July 17 to August 24, the annual Perseid shower may also be viewed as a part of this summer trip.
 This popular meteor shower peaks around mid-August.

-- Fall: From October 8 through October 11 of 2022, you can view the Draconid, Southern Taurid, and 𝜹-Aurigid meteor showers.
+Fall: From October 6 through October 10 of 2023, you can view the Draconid and Southern Taurid meteor showers.
 Aside from witnessing Mercury at its greatest elongation, highest altitude, and a conjunction of the moon and Jupiter — this trip also features planetary conjunctions of the moon and Venus.

 The Pacific Route starts and ends in Baker, Nevada, and contains five additional stops in California, Oregon, and Washington.
 The route passes through Yosemite National Park, and has a total drive time of just under 54 hours — spanning just under 3,000 miles.

 Next, the Mountain Route starts and ends in Ketchum, Idaho, and contains four other stops in Utah, Arizona, Colorado, and Montana.
 It also passes through two national parks: Arches and Yellowstone.
 The total drive time for this proposed route is 42 hours, covering more than 2,600 miles and passing through some of the darkest skies in the US.